 He co-chairs the Working Group on Security Studies at the Roberta Buffett Center for International and Comparative Studies.
+For the Fall 2013 and Winter 2014 quarter year he served as a residential fellow at the Woodrow Wilson International Center for Scholars, in Washington, DC.

 research has been supported by the Kellogg Dispute Resolution